lupyuen/remote-pinetime-bot/README.md

 ## Start Telegram Bot

-Note: The latest version of the bot that transmits Semihosting Debug Messages is in the `log` branch

 To create your own Telegram Bot...

 1. Chat with BotFather, create a bot named `PineTime Bot`